 Candidates who plan to take any Expert-level written exam for qualification or recertification purposes on August 30, 2018 and beyond, should refer to the Evolving Technologies exam topics v1.1 or to the specific Expert-level certification exam topics which outline the changes in the minor revision.

 The Cisco Certified Internetwork Expert Wireless (CCIE Wireless) certification assesses and validates wireless expertise.
 Candidates who pass the CCIE Wireless certification exams demonstrate broad theoretical knowledge of wireless networking and a solid understanding of wireless local area networking (WLAN) technologies from Cisco, the market leader in WLAN technology.

 There are no formal prerequisites for CCIE certification.
 Other professional certifications or training courses are not required.
 Instead, candidates must first pass a written qualification exam and then the corresponding hands-on lab exam.
 You are expected to have an in-depth understanding of the exam topics and strongly encouraged to have three to five years of job experience before attempting certification.

 You must pass the two-hour, written exam before you are eligible to schedule the lab exam.

 The eight-hour lab exam confirms that you have the job skills and technical knowledge required of a wireless expert-level network professional.
 You must make an initial attempt of the CCIE lab exam within 18-months of passing the CCIE written exam.
+Candidates who do not pass must reattempt the lab exam within 12 months of their last scored attempt in order for their written exam to remain valid.
 If you do not pass the lab exam within three years of passing the written exam, you must retake the written exam before being allowed to attempt the lab exam again.